zzzprojects/EntityFramework-Extensions/docs/pages/api/update-from-query.md

 ## Definition
 `UPDATE` all rows from the database using a LINQ Query without loading entities in the context.

-A `UPDATE` statement is built using the LINQ expression and directly executed in the database.
+An `UPDATE` statement is built using the LINQ expression and directly executed in the database.

 {% include template-example.html %}
 {% highlight csharp %}